thunderbird/mailstrom/README.md

 ### Changing Node Services

-When a node is built for the first time, it gets started running the services in this initial configuration.
-If you need to change what services are running, you'll need to do a little extra legwork.
+When a node is built for the first time, it gets started running the services in that initial configuration.
+If you need to later change what services are running, you'll need to do a little extra legwork.
 You will need to have set up SSH access to the node you wish to operate on as described in the section above.
 In these examples, we will use node `1` and an unlikely, oversimplified configuration for demonstration's sake.

 Suppose we have configured Node `1` to run all services: